DariaShushkova/Traffic_Light/lab/DariaShushkova/PedestrianTrafficLight/README.md

-# The Traffic Light System on Arduino Uno
+# The Pedestrian And Traffic Light System

-Program Overview:
+## Overview

 This program simulates a traffic light system integrated with the pedestrian lights and button using an Arduino Uno on the Wokwi platform.
 The system models traffic light states (Red, Red-Yellow, Green, and Yellow) and pedestrian lights (Red and Green), changed via the button and specific time events.